cjolowicz/cjolowicz/README.md

 ## Contributions

-I have contributed to the following open-source projects, among others:
+I have contributed to these open-source projects, among others:

 <!-- [[[cog